Firefighters and Asbestos Exposure

 Asbestos-Related Illnesses Facing Firefighters

 Firefighters are highly susceptible to asbestos-related illnesses as a result of on-duty exposure.
-Exposure to asbestos has been linked to a number of health conditions, and, unfortunately, it still lurks in older buildings and homes (particularly those built before the 1980s).
+Asbestos exposure has been linked to a number of health conditions, and, unfortunately, it still lurks in older buildings and homes (particularly those built before the 1980s).
 During a fire, airborne asbestos fibers may be inhaled or latch onto protective gear or tools, which are brought back to the fire station after the fire itself has been extinguished.

 - Asbestosis is a lung disease caused by exposure to asbestos.
 The condition can cause coughing, shortness of breath, and scarring of the lung tissue resulting in permanent damage.
 According to the Center for Disease Control, asbestosis is responsible for roughly 1,300 deaths per year.